gary-rowe/DropwizardOpenID/README.md

 * Dropwizard - Serves HTML
 * OpenId - Provides integration with OpenId providers (Google, Facebook etc)
+* Authorization - Security annotation supporting different levels of access
+* Session cookies - Not very stateless, but this is only a demo - you'd use a database in real life

 ## Notation

 <project root> - The root directory of the project as checked out through git